agi-lab/climate-dependent-DFA/README.md

 The main data folders and the corredsponding data sources used are outlined in the table below.

-- `Economic`: Contains historical data on macroeconomic variables (e.g., GDP, interest rates, and inflation rates) and projections of GDP, population, and oil and gas production under each SSP scenario; the detailed data sources are listed below:
-- `Equity return`: Contains the pseudo All-Ordinaries Shares total returns series and the financial statements of a representative oil and gas producer.
-Due to licensing restrictions, we are unable to provide the actual Total Returns series of the All-Ordinaries Shares Index and the financial statements of Woodside Energy Limited from FactSet.
-Users are encouraged to obtain this data directly from FactSet.
-- `Hazards loss`: Includes the ICA and EM-DAT datasets on catastrophe insurance losses in Australia.
-- `Precipitations`, `FWI`, `SST and MSLP`, `Near-surface temperature`, and `Air temperature`: Contain historical observations of precipitation, fire weather index, sea-surface temperature, mean sea-level pressure, near-surface temperature, and air temperature at the grid cell level across Australia (or nearby ocean areas).
-- `CMIP6_ensemble_precipitation`, `CMIP6_ensemble_SST`, `CMIP6_ensemble_MSLP`, `CMIP6_ensemble_near_surface_temperature`, and `CMIP6_ensemble_air_temperature`: Contain CMIP6 ensemble projections of the corresponding climate variables.

 | Data categories (Folder name)| File names and Descriptions &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;|Sources|
 |-|-|-|
 | **Economic** |`World_pop.xlsx`: World population data by countries &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;| [World Development Indicators (World Bank)](https://databank.worldbank.org/source/world-development-indicators); downloaded at 23 March 2024|